 Visit Your Local Klamath Falls Veterinarian and Expert TPLO Surgeon

 When considering TPLO surgery for your dog, be sure to seek out an expert veterinarian in Klamath Falls and one with years of experience in this complex, but effective, canine ACL surgery.
-Count on Companion Pet Clinic in Klamath Falls, and Dr. Dean Wilson, for the very best pet care, including complex surgical procedures like TPLO.
+Count on Companion Pet Clinic in Klamath Falls for the very best pet care, including complex surgical procedures like TPLO.
 If your dog is limping, our Klamath Falls veterinarian can help.
 We'll diagnose your dog and discuss options, including surgery, to restore knee function and relieve pain.
 Call us at 541-882-7674 for an exam today.